EthosTruthSentry/charter/MeshArtifacts/factpulse_v5/FactPulse_Playbook_V5.md

 ### Phase 12: Distribution & Feedback

-[cite_start]**Objective:** Publish the content on all intended channels and then monitor its reception and collect feedback/data [cite: 397-399].
+**Objective:** Publish the content on all intended channels and then monitor its reception and collect feedback/data [cite: 397-399].
 This phase closes the loop by learning from how the content performed or was received and feeding that insight back into the earlier phases to continuously improve FactPulse’s effectiveness and consistency.

 ---

 #### Publishing/Distribution Tasks
-* [cite_start]**Scheduling/Posting:** The content is posted at an optimal time with platform-specific best practices, including appropriate hashtags and engaging captions [cite: 400-401].
+* **Scheduling/Posting:** The content is posted at an optimal time with platform-specific best practices, including appropriate hashtags and engaging captions [cite: 400-401].
-* [cite_start]**Dissemination to Partners:** Fact-checks are shared with partners within the Civic AI Mesh, helping to reach target groups and demonstrating FactPulse’s collaborative spirit[cite: 402].
+* **Dissemination to Partners:** Fact-checks are shared with partners within the Civic AI Mesh, helping to reach target groups and demonstrating FactPulse’s collaborative spirit[cite: 402].
 * **Metadata and Archiving:** The published content is logged in an internal database, marking the claim as addressed and storing the link to the final piece.
-This archival step is crucial for motif handling and reuse by later phases. [cite_start]`ClaimReview` schema is used on web articles to allow search engines to index the claim [cite: 403-405].
+This archival step is crucial for motif handling and reuse by later phases. `ClaimReview` schema is used on web articles to allow search engines to index the claim [cite: 403-405].

 ---

 #### New V5 Processes Integrated into Phase 12
 * **Granular Audience Feedback Analysis:** This protocol uses audience reactions as intelligence for refining content framing and targeting repeat narratives.
-Comments, replies, and quote-posts are clustered by sentiment and misunderstanding patterns. [cite_start]This feedback is fed into Phase 3 (Prioritization) to address secondary myths spawned by the fact-check itself [cite: 407-409].
+Comments, replies, and quote-posts are clustered by sentiment and misunderstanding patterns.
+This feedback is fed into Phase 3 (Prioritization) to address secondary myths spawned by the fact-check itself [cite: 407-409].
-* **Cultural Encoding:** The **Cultural Encoding Modules** are deployed in this phase to produce cultural products like ballads, murals, allegories, or short films that create lasting narrative threads for generational resonance. [cite_start]This process helps FactPulse fulfill its mission of preserving truth across symbolic, institutional, and operational layers [cite: 410-412].
+* **Cultural Encoding:** The **Cultural Encoding Modules** are deployed in this phase to produce cultural products like ballads, murals, allegories, or short films that create lasting narrative threads for generational resonance.
+This process helps FactPulse fulfill its mission of preserving truth across symbolic, institutional, and operational layers [cite: 410-412].
-* [cite_start]**Oversight Echo Index:** A new tool tracks how disclosures are echoed or suppressed across Congressional, media, and watchdog channels to score for epistemic distortion versus civic accountability [cite: 413-414].
+* **Oversight Echo Index:** A new tool tracks how disclosures are echoed or suppressed across Congressional, media, and watchdog channels to score for epistemic distortion versus civic accountability [cite: 413-414].
-* **Narrative Closure:** The workflow no longer ends when the technical problem is solved; instead, it concludes when the public meaning is steadied. [cite_start]The **Oversight Echo Index** and **Cultural Encoding** are key to achieving this goal, ensuring that the technical win doesn't result in a reputational loss [cite: 415-417].
+* **Narrative Closure:** The workflow no longer ends when the technical problem is solved; instead, it concludes when the public meaning is steadied.
+The **Oversight Echo Index** and **Cultural Encoding** are key to achieving this goal, ensuring that the technical win doesn't result in a reputational loss [cite: 415-417].

 ---

 #### Continuous Improvement
-* [cite_start]**Analytics Gathering:** Data on views, likes, shares, and watch duration is collected to gauge what works[cite: 419].
+* **Analytics Gathering:** Data on views, likes, shares, and watch duration is collected to gauge what works[cite: 419].
-* [cite_start]**Feedback Incorporation:** Audience feedback is used to refine future content [cite: 420-421].
+* **Feedback Incorporation:** Audience feedback is used to refine future content [cite: 420-421].
-* [cite_start]**Handle Corrections:** If an error is discovered, FactPulse acts transparently by issuing a correction note or a pinned comment to maintain trust[cite: 422].
+* **Handle Corrections:** If an error is discovered, FactPulse acts transparently by issuing a correction note or a pinned comment to maintain trust[cite: 422].

 ---